Department of Chemistry

 Approved safety glasses and lab coat must be worn in all laboratory courses.
 Students with prescription eyewear may wish to obtain prescription safety glasses.

-Students may receive credit for only one sequence in general chemistry (CAS CH 101, 102, 201, or CH 109, 110, or CH 111, 112), as well as the organic chemistry sequence (CH 203, 204, 220, or CH 211, 212, or CH 203, 214).
-Chemistry majors who start in a particular track (e.g., CAS CH 111, 112) must complete that track; the same is true for CH 211, 212 and CH 203, 214.
-Crossing between tracks is not allowed.
-Students may not receive credit for both CAS CH 172 and CH 174.
+Students may receive units for only one sequence in general chemistry (CAS CH 101, 102, 201, or CH 109, 110, or CH 109, 112), as well as the organic chemistry sequence (CH 203, 204, 220, or CH 211, 212, or CH 203, 214).
+Students may not receive units for both CAS CH 172 and CH 174 due to the overlapping content of these two courses.

 Honors in Chemistry

 Honors in Chemistry is awarded to graduating seniors who have completed honors research (CAS CH 401 and 402) in their senior year and successfully defended their honors thesis before a committee of three faculty.
 To be eligible for Honors in Chemistry, a student must also graduate with a minimum 3.0 overall GPA and a 3.2 GPA in required chemistry major courses.
-Applications for Honors in Chemistry are due before the fall semester of the senior year.
+Applications for Honors in Chemistry are due before the fall term of the senior year.

 Organizations